About the project

 The State Forests Division determined that the best way to carry out this work is in parallel process, running two separate projects, in order to be able to implement the FMP along with the HCP.
 The existing HCP project team will continue with the NEPA process and a new project has been initiated to develop the FMP and IPs.
 The project teams will coordinate closely throughout the project lifecycle to ensure alignment and consistency in management goals, objectives and strategies.

-This project provides an opportunity to improve certainty around outcomes for the economic, environmental and social components articulated in greatest permanent value, such as recreational, educational, and interpretive opportunities.
+This project provides an opportunity to improve certainty around outcomes for the social, economic and environmental components articulated in greatest permanent value, such as recreational, educational, and interpretive opportunities.

 Meetings open to the public